rsamec/node-form-app/README.md

 +   name -> first name + last name is required
 +   duration
     +   from and to is required
-    +   from and to must be valid dates (expect weekends)
+    +   from and to must be valid dates
-    +   from and to must be greater or queal today
+    +   from and to must be greater or equal today
-    +   from and to must be less or queal 1 year
+    +   from and to must be less or equal 1 year
     +   from must be at least one day before to
+    +   minimal duration is 1 day
+    +   maximal duration is 30 days
 +   deputy
     +   first name + last name of deputy is required
     +   contact (email) is required